ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - Express - Dynamic Views.md

 ## Handlebars

+- Handlebars:
-- Handlebars.js is the JavaScript library for building clean logic-less templates based on the Mustache Templating Language.
+  - JavaScript library for building templates
+  - based on the Mustache Templating Language
-    - "Templating Language"

 - Advantage: "we can make templates dynamic"